DEV-learn-co-students/angular-controllers-readme-seiji-batch-002/README.md

 ## Oh no, nested scopes

 This helps us when we have nested scopes.
-If we had a controller inside a controller, and both added the variable `name` to `$scope` - what one would we see?
+If we had a controller inside a controller, and both added the variable `name` to `$scope` - which one would we see?

 ```html
 <div ng-controller="MainController">